B2DevUK/B2_Notify/readme.md

 # B2_Notify Notification Script

+## Support
+If you have any issues or suggestions, please open an issue on the GitHub repository, or in my script [discord](https://discord.gg/KZRBA6H5kR)

 ## Overview

 This script provides a customizable notification system for FiveM servers using Vue.js and Tailwind CSS.
 The notifications can be styled in different ways, including normal, minimalistic, and small versions.